 During the summer months, temperatures can soar above 30°C (86°F), so lightweight, breathable fabrics are essential.
 In contrast, winter temperatures rarely dip below 5°C (41°F), but rain can surprise visitors, making a compact, waterproof jacket a wise addition.
 Layering is key, as mornings can be cool while afternoons heat up.
 Don’t forget a reusable water bottle; drinking fountains, known as "nasoni," are scattered throughout the city, providing fresh, cold water.

 Pack a small umbrella or a travel-size poncho to stay dry during unexpected showers.
 Additionally, consider bringing a power bank for your phone, as you’ll likely be using it for maps and photos while navigating the city.
 Keep in mind that many churches require modest attire, so a scarf or wrap can come in handy when visiting sites like St. Peter's Basilica.
+For accommodation options, see places to stay.

 Understanding Rome's climate history can aid in your packing strategy.
 The Mediterranean climate, characterized by hot summers and mild winters, has influenced Roman architecture and lifestyle for centuries.
 Ancient Romans designed structures with thick walls and courtyards to combat the heat, showcasing their ingenuity.
 This historical context underscores the importance of packing both summer essentials and layers for varying temperatures.